Noahg444/2016-Summer-Olympics-Explorer-MAUI-.NET/README.md

 # 2016-Summer-Olympics-Explorer-MAUI-.NET
-This application allows users to explore detailed information about the 2016 Summer Olympics
+This application is a C# Maui application built with XAML that allows users to explore detailed information about the 2016 Summer Olympics.
+It features interactive ListViews for countries, sports, events, and athletes—with medal highlights—and provides pop-up details for individual athletes.
+Efficiently managing data through an embedded TSV file and SQLite ensures fast performance after the initial setup.